MmahdiM79/linked_list/README.md

 ### bugs and problems

 if you find any bug in functions, please fork this repository and make a function in examples.c file and write some comments about bug that you found and put the code of your case in it.
-Thanks ;)
+Thanks

+## versions
+version 1 coming soon ...